Patternslib/Patterns/src/pat/tooltip/documentation.md

 By default, the tooltip disappears when the cursor is moved off the element or the triggering element is clicked.
-If this is not desired behaviour, there is the option to change the closing behaviour to `sticky`.
-When you do this the tooltip only disappears when a close button on the tooltip is clicked.
-When the sticky option is chosen, the close button will be inserted for you
+If this is not desired behaviour, there is the option to change the closing behaviour to `sticky` or to `close-button`.

-automatically:
+With `sticky`, the tooltip will remain until the user clicks outside of the tooltip, or on mobile, if the user clicks on the close button.

+With the `close-button` option, the tooltip will only be closed if the close button is clicked.

+For example, setting closing to `sticky`:

     <a href="#" class="pat-tooltip" data-pat-tooltip="closing: sticky">
      …